Sony A7R IV Review:

-I once remember taking a photo of flowers in a friend’s garden and being astonished by the outcome.
+I remember photographing flowers in a friend’s garden and being astonished by the outcome.

 The colors looked great from the camera, and the variety of Creative Styles made it easy to select the right setting with minimal effort or come up with my own with only a little more.

-However, the metering system on my A7R IVs proves to be much more trustworthy, working well in balanced conditions and with trickier scenes, like when I am dealing with backlighting or sizable brighter areas like skies.
+However, the metering system on my A7R IVs proves much more trustworthy, working well in balanced conditions and with trickier scenes, like when dealing with backlighting or sizable brighter areas like skies.

 Regarding ISO, my camera does an excellent job of keeping image noise to a minimum at the lower end of the ISO range.

-However, I can notice it snuck into my images earlier than on other cameras when processing images about exposure, lifting shadow details, and other things.
+However, I noticed it snuck into my images earlier than on other cameras when processing images about exposure, lifting shadow details, etc.